digidotcom/xbee_ansic_library/ports/rabbit/README.md

 --------
 Not actively maintained.

-Dynamic C 10 includes a version of this code library with files relocated to appropriate locations.
+Dynamic C 10.70 and later include a version of this code library with files relocated to appropriate locations.